simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 29 2025 0145 UTC.
+The largest was at Sep 30 2025 0940 UTC.

-Radio Blackout Forecast for Sep 30-Oct 02 2025
+Radio Blackout Forecast for Oct 01-Oct 03 2025

-              Sep 30        Oct 01        Oct 02
+              Oct 01        Oct 02        Oct 03
-R1-R2           55%           55%           55%
+R1-R2           60%           60%           60%
-R3 or greater   10%           10%           10%
+R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong), over 30 Sep - 02 Oct due to the flare potential from multiple complex regions on the solar disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely with a slight chance for R3 (strong) event through 03 Oct.

 ```